-In the air, Operation ROLLING THUNDER highlighted political influence on operations, command relationships in the theater, the effectiveness of joint and service doctrine in an unfamiliar environment, and the limits of air power in this war.
-President Lyndon Johnson and his senior advisers wanted to ensure that the campaign did not completely alienate domestic or international opinion or lead to unwanted expansion and escalation of the war.
-Johnson and Secretary of Defense Robert McNamara insisted on limiting the targets that could be struck, a practice which some officers felt severely diminished the campaign's effectiveness.
+Operation ROLLING THUNDER highlights command relationships in the theater, the effectiveness of joint and service doctrine in an unfamiliar environment, and the role of political guidance.
+President Lyndon Johnson and his senior advisers wanted to ensure that the air campaign did not completely alienate domestic or international opinion or lead to unwanted expansion of the war.
 Meanwhile, the lack of clear lines of authority made the campaign difficult to coordinate.
-Some have argued that North Vietnam contained too few industrial targets to make a strategic bombing campaign effective.
-Here we must ask: what contributed the most to the strategic failure of air operations to translate battlefield effects into achievement of national political objectives?
+The case addresses how air operations translated (or failed to translate) into battlefield and strategic effects against a mostly pre-industrial nation.

-Operations LINEBACKER I, from May through October 1972, and LINEBACKER II, which lasted about one week during December 1972, present different questions.
-In April 1972 the North Vietnamese launched a major conventional attack upon South Vietnam.
-U.S. air power, particularly tactical air, undoubtedly helped halt that attack because of both improved technology and the conventional nature of the enemy threat.
-LINEBACKER II, an all-out air operation featuring hundreds of B-52 sorties over Hanoi and Haiphong, was intended to compel the North to sign the agreement it had accepted in October 1972.
-While the communists did sign the Paris Peace Accords, the impact of LINEBACKER II on their acquiescence remains controversial.
+Operations LINEBACKER I and LINEBACKER II during 1972 present different questions.
+The first aimed at interdicting the supply lines supporting the Easter Offensive and then continued to attrite conventional enemy forces through the summer and fall.
+The second, an all-out air operation in December featuring hundreds of B-52 sorties over Hanoi and Haiphong, was intended to compel the North to sign the agreement it had accepted in October 1972.
+While the communists did sign the Paris Peace Accords on 27 January 1973, the impact of LINEBACKER II on their acquiescence remains controversial.

-The case study showcases the enduring problems of interagency operations.
-From 1950 through 1975, a series of American ambassadors, CIA station chiefs, and senior military commanders played critical roles in prosecuting the war.
-The imperative of interagency cooperation did not always overcome bureaucratic and strategic disagreements.
-Robert Komer, the architect of the late-war CORDS program (Civil Operations and Revolutionary Development Support), highlights a series of obstacles to interagency cooperation and execution.
+The case study also showcases the enduring problems of interagency operations.
+From 1950 through 1975, a series of American ambassadors, CIA officials, and senior military commanders played critical roles in prosecuting the war.
+The importance of interagency cooperation did not always overcome obstacles to that cooperation.

-As with later wars, this one raises questions about the appropriate relationship among allies, and between patrons and clients, during wartime.
+As with later wars, this case raises questions about achieving a productive and ethical relationship among allies, and between patrons and clients, during wartime.
 The readings demonstrate that the relationship between the Americans and their South Vietnamese allies was far from ideal.
 The United States was consistently frustrated by what it saw as Vietnamese corruption, tepid commitment, political machinations, and dependence.
 The Vietnamese government and military resented the American tendency to dominate and dictate the direction of the war during peak U.S. involvement, only to unload all responsibilities in the name of Vietnamization.
-Experts continue to disagree about the relative success or failure of Vietnamization, resting their arguments on interpretations of the Accelerated Pacification Campaign, the Easter Offensive of 1972, Congressional behavior, or the collapse of the RVN in 1975.
+Experts continue to disagree about the relative success or failure of Vietnamization, resting their arguments on interpretations of the Accelerated Pacification

+Campaign, the Easter Offensive of 1972, Congressional behavior, or the collapse of the RVN in 1975.

-This case also urges one to consider the broader consequences of withdrawal from protracted conflicts.
+This case also considers the broader consequences of withdrawal from protracted conflicts.
 The U.S. decisions to persevere and escalate in Vietnam often stemmed from concerns about the consequences of withdrawal.
-In the minds of many hawks, withdrawal from Vietnam would lead to the collapse of neighboring regimes (under the "domino theory") and damage the credibility of American commitments worldwide, including in the main Cold War theater of Europe.
+In the minds of many hawks, withdrawal from Vietnam would lead to the collapse of neighboring regimes (under the "domino theory") and damage the credibility of American commitments worldwide, including the main Cold War theater in Europe.
 Opponents of the war argued that withdrawal was unlikely to damage U.S. credibility or precipitate a regional collapse.
 The subsequent course of events in Indochina supports elements of both arguments.
-The fall of Laos in 1975 and the nightmarish civil wars in Cambodia appear to support the hawks' fears of regional collapse.
+The fall of Laos in 1975 and the nightmarish civil wars in Cambodia might appear to support the hawks' fears of regional collapse.
 By contrast, Thailand's successful resistance and the emergence of a regional rivalry between China and Vietnam appear to support more dovish arguments.
 This debate, in turn, forces one to consider the second- and third-order effects of opening a new theater.
+Students should consider the parallels between the dilemmas the United States faced in Vietnam and more recent challenges.